ma-laforge/CMDimData.jl/doc/plotting.md

-# EasyPlot.jl
+# `CMDimData.EasyPlot` Plotting Interface

 ## Description

-The EasyPlot.jl provides a high-level abstraction to describe plots.
-The interface is optimized to write tiny extraction routines for investigative (circuit) design work.
+`CMDimData.EasyPlot` provides a high-level abstraction to describe plots.
+The interface is optimized to write compact extraction routines for investigative (circuit) design work.

-The goal of the EasyPlot interface is to let the user focus on analyzing simulation results (extracting relevant circuit performance) by *keeping the necessary plotting code to a strict minimum*.
-Also, to keep things portable, EasyPlot plots can be rendered on different backends - provided by external modules.
+The goal of the `CMDimData.EasyPlot` interface is to let the user focus on analyzing measurement/simulation results (extracting relevant circuit performance) by *keeping the necessary plotting code to a strict minimum*.
+Also, to keep things portable, an `EasyPlot.Plot` object can be rendered on different backends.

-That being said, the EasyPlot.jl module is generic and will likely help to simplify plotting tasks in many scientific fields.
+That being said, the `CMDimData.EasyPlot` interface is relatively generic and should be adequate for many scientific fields.

 ### Features/Highlights